chradajan/ClashBot/README.md

 After launching ClashBot for the first time, an admin should run the `!reset_all_members` command in the Commands channel.
 This will clear the database, remove all roles that the bot manages from all users, and assign everyone the New role.
 Users can then begin to enter their player tags in the Welcome channel.
-Admins shoud enter their tags as well and react to the rules so that they're properly added into the database.
+Admins should enter their tags as well and react to the rules so that they're properly added into the database.

 The bot will now manage roles, send reminders, and track river race statistics.
 The Member and Visitor roles will automatically be